 Reading comprehension is part of this category.
 All reading assignments are to be read with "some thought and care" to understand and critically evaluate the concepts, themes, messages or other "meta" aspects of the assignment.
-Your specific course syllabus will identify the learning objectives (goals) associated with each of these, and my expectations with regard to acquiring them.

 • Acquiring facts, concepts, and analytic positions encountered through lecture, assigned readings, further research by the student, and discussions.
 This could be called "hard" knowledge: facts as they are on the page, for example, the name of the first haiku movement.